grassdog/dotfiles/INSTALLATION.md

     - General > Start Month on current or selected week
 - Flux
     - Set wake up time
-- Airfoil
-    - Only show in menu bar
-    - Install extras for instant on
 - DayOne
     - Setup sync
     - Baskerville 18pt, no auto bold, no twitter names